mjsirois/assignment-3--intro-to-internet-programming--cs-275--fall-2022/README.md

 ## ❖・Rules・❖
 Before you begin, **update Node, NPM, ESLint, and Stylelint**

+### General
+* Do not alter the scaffold of this project, especially the `.gitignore` files.
+Should you need to defeat this rule, explain so in a comment in the code, and also as a commit message.
+* The user interface of your project should approximate as close as possible the rendering in the video.
+Visual rules are defined under the **CSS** section below.
+* Do not resize the images in the `img` folder.
+* Do not add/delete images to/from the `img` folder.
+* There should not be any scroll bars on the page, either horizontal or vertical.
+* Author your code according to the included `.editorconfig` rules. (**Do not alter**.)
+* Validate/lint JavaScript according to the included `.eslintrc` rules. (**Do not alter**.)
+* Validate/lint CSS according to the included `.stylelintrc.json` rules. (**Do not alter**.)

 ### HTML
 * Do not edit `index.html`.
 All the HTML required for this project is already in place.
 Any DOM manipulations _must_ take place via JavaScript.